-In June of 2015, the U.S. Supreme Court will make a decision in the case of King v.
+On March 4, 2015, the U.S. Supreme Court will hear the case of King v.
 Burwell.
 If a core component of the Affordable Care Act (ACA) is overturned, 4.1 million women in 34 states could immediately lose their health insurance subsidies, making their coverage unaffordable.
 These are women who now receive assistance the law provides for millions of low- and middle-income Americans who live in states that did not set up their own health insurance marketplaces.
 If you take into account all of the people currently eligible for this benefit who have not yet signed up for health care policies, affordable health care access for about 9.3 million people is at stake in this case.